 The Glorious Austrian Tyrol

-Savour the delights of a holiday in the heart of the Tyrolean Alps, enjoying the pristine air, green pastures and snow-capped peaks of a very special corner of the world.
-Rest and relax in a quaint village, where you’ll experience traditional, warm Tyrolean hospitality, and head out to take in some of the region’s most sparkling jewels, including famed resort St Anton, historic Innsbruck, neighbouring Germany’s beautiful Lake Constance and Bavaria’s fabled Neuschwanstein Castle.
+Revel in the picture-postcard-perfect surroundings and fresh air of one of Europe’s most celebrated Alpine paradises.
+Savour the delights of a holiday in the heart of the Austrian Alps, enjoying the pristine air, green pastures and snow-capped peaks of a very special corner of the world.
+Rest and relax in a beautiful village – where you’ll experience traditional, warm Tyrolean hospitality – and journey to some of the region’s most sparkling jewels, including the pretty ski resort of St Anton, historic Innsbruck, and cross the German border to see beautiful Lake Constance and Bavaria’s fabled Neuschwanstein Castle.